jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

    property tag MUST be understood if the semantics of the CAA record are to be correctly interpreted by an issuer.

-   Issuers MUST NOT issue certificates for a domain if the relevant CAA Resource Record set contains unknown property tags that have the Critical bit set.
+   Issuers MUST NOT issue certificates for a domain name if the relevant CAA Resource Record set contains unknown property tags that have the Critical bit set.